 Actual Issues of Studying History of Islam

-- to introduce students to Islamic studies as a special part of humanities, which is at the confluence of Asian studies, national, and global history.
+- to introduce students to Islamic studies as a special part of humanities, which combines Asian studies, national, and global history

-- - Knowledge of the schools of colonial Islamic studies, their critical review in postcolonial theory, discussions about the main trajectory of the subject in the modern world and Russia.
+- Acquaintance with the main schools of Islamic studies, their critical review in postcolonial theory, discussions about the main trajectory of the subject in the modern world

-- - Visualization of Islam as a problem of historical research.
-The main approaches and methods of studying visual sources related to Islam and Muslim communities, features of visual propaganda for Muslims
+- Visualization of Islam as a problem of historical research.
+The main approaches and methods of studying Islam and Muslim communities.
+Acquaintance with the concept of Orientalism and its main critics

-- - Consistent understanding and distinction of the concepts of the Muslim spiritual elite (ulama) and the clergy in the history of Islam, including categories, specialization, social functions of the ulama in Muslim communities, their dissimilarity from the clergy in different currents of Christianity
+- Consistent understanding and distinction of the concepts of the Muslim spiritual elite (ulama) and the clergy in the history of Islam, including categories, specialization, social functions of ulama

-- - The ability to properly apply modern methods for analyzing sources on Sufism and on the cult of Saints in Islam
+- Ability to properly apply modern methods for analyzing sources on Islamic reformism

 - participation in seminarsBefore every seminar, the whole group should read the text enlisted in the basic literature (V=25-35 pages).
 During the seminar students discuss this text, answer the questions preliminarily prepared by moderator of the seminar discussion, ask their own questions, and comment the text.